 In the late 1980’s a team of emergency room nurses, crime laboratory personnel, and prosecutors collaborated to develop a standard procedure in Massachusetts for collecting evidence in sexual assault cases.
-This group created the Massachusetts Sexual Assault Evidence Collection Kit (MSAECK) and Toxicology (Tox) kit, and later created the nation’s first Pediatric Sexual Assault Evidence Collection Kit (MA PEDI Kit) in 2005.
+This group created the Massachusetts Sexual Assault Evidence Collection Kit (MSAECK) and Toxicology (Tox) kit.
+They later created the nation’s first Pediatric Sexual Assault Evidence Collection Kit (MA PEDI Kit) in 2005.

 The program is funded by the State Legislature through the Executive Office of Public Safety and Security’s (EOPSS) Office of Grants and Research (OGR).

 A multi-disciplinary MSAECK Advisory Committee provides guidance, information and technical assistance to EOPSS in respect to the contents and distribution of the MSAECK, MA PEDI Kit, and Tox kit.
-The Advisory Committee is co-chaired by EOPSS’ Violence Against Women Act Grant Administrator, and the Director, Associate Director and Boston SANE Regional Coordinator of the Department of Public Health’s Sexual Assault Nurse Examiner Program.
+The Advisory Committee is co-chaired by the Office of Grants and Research's Violence Against Women Act (VAWA) Grant Administrator and the Director, Associate Director and Boston SANE Regional Coordinator of the Department of Public Health’s Sexual Assault Nurse Examiner Program.

 Under the federal Violence Against Women Act (VAWA), all patients are eligible to have the cost of their forensic examination covered by the state of Massachusetts.
-The Massachusetts Attorney General's Office, the Executive Office of Public Safety and Security, the Executive Office of Health and Human Services, and the Massachusetts Hospital Association developed detailed guidance regarding the billing procedures for a sexual assault forensic examination to ensure that a victim is not billed for any services provided within the emergency department, unless a patient chooses to use their health insurance for this purpose.
-Please see the memorandum below for additional information.
+The Massachusetts Attorney General's Office, the Executive Office of Public Safety and Security, the Executive Office of Health and Human Services, and the Massachusetts Hospital Association developed detailed guidance regarding the billing procedures for a sexual assault forensic examination.
+This guidance ensures that a victim is not billed for any services provided within the emergency department, unless a patient chooses to use their health insurance for this purpose.

 For questions regarding the payment of examinations, please contact the Attorney General's Victim Compensation and Assistance Division at 617-727-2200 ext.
 2160.